Pakistan Ordnance Factories: Exports

-In addition to meeting the demands of Pakistan Defense Forces, POF products are in service with over 40 countries in Europe, Africa, Asia, the Middle East and the Americas.
-Ammunition and rifles have been exported to countries such as Iraq, Croatia and Afghanistan for their respective military establishments.
+POF products are in service with over 40 countries in Europe, Africa, Asia, the Middle East and the Americas.
+Ammunition and rifles have been exported to countries such as Ukraine, Iraq, Croatia and Afghanistan for their respective military establishments.

-POF specializes in the manufacturing of commercial explosives, hunting ammunition and possesses extensive facilities for the manufacture of brass, copper and aluminum ingots.
-A state of the art garments factory, manufactures military uniforms and can also cater for the needs of the civil sector.

-As of post 2010s, Pakistan has been aiming to push ahead with its export market but facing difficulties due to international guidelines enforced by the United Nations.

-In 2017, the POF announced it will be opening a branch in the United Arab Emirates and targeting Middle Eastern markets where it will cater not only the needs of the host country, but throughout much of the Middle East where demands are high.

-During the Russian invasion of Ukraine, POF alleged to have provided arms and ammunition to Ukrainian Military's.
-The various type of ammunition provided are 122mm Yarmuk HE-Frag rockets, 122mm howitzer shells, 155mm artillery shells, M4A2 propelling bag charges, M82 primers, PDM fuses, M44A2 120mm HE mortar bombs, 130mm shells, 40mm RPG7 HEAT ammo, 12.7×99 MM armor piercing cartridges, 12.7×108 mm bullets, and 7.62×54mm bullets.
+During the Russo-Ukrainian War, BBC Urdu claimed that POF has allegedly exported arms and ammunition, worth $364 Million, to armed forced of Ukraine.
+The various type of ammunition provided are 122mm Yarmuk HE-Frag rockets, 122mm howitzer shells, 155mm artillery shells, M4A2 propelling bag charges, M82 primers, PDM fuses, M44A2 120mm HE mortar bombs, 130mm shells, 40mm RPG7 HEAT ammo, 12.7×99mm armor piercing cartridges, 12.7×108mm bullets, and 7.62×54mmR bullets.

 Incidents

 August 2008 bombing

 On 21 August 2008, POF's industrial complex was the target of twin suicide bombings by the Tehrik-i-Taliban; 68 people were killed and 81 injured in the attack.